opensourcefeed/opensourcefeed.github.io/important-dates.md

     <tr>
       <td>22</td>
       <td>KDE</td>
-      <td>12th July</td>
+      <td>14th October <sup><a href="#kde-note">*</a></sup></td>
-      <td>1998-07-12</td>
+      <td>1996-10-14</td>
       <td>KDE is a free software community that develops the KDE Plasma desktop environment and a wide range of applications.
-The project was announced on October 14, 1996 by Matthias Ettrich.
-KDE 1.0 — the first stable release — arrived on July 12, 1998.
-The anniversary is traditionally marked on October 14 (the original announcement date), though July 12 is the date of the first stable release.</td>
+The project was announced on October 14, 1996 by Matthias Ettrich — the date the KDE community celebrates as its anniversary.
+KDE 1.0, the first stable release, arrived on July 12, 1998.</td>
     </tr>

     <tr>